-Bobby C. Alexander, Ph.D., Associate Professor of Sociology in the Sociology Program, Department of Public Affairs and Policy Studies, School of Economic, Political, and Policy Sciences (EPPS) at The University of Texas at Dallas (UTD), received his Ph.D. from Columbia University in Religious Studies in 1985; he was awarded a Ph.D. in Systematic Theology by Union Theological Seminary in New York in the same year.
+I am Associate Professor of Sociology in the Sociology Program, Department of Criminology and Sociology, in the School of Economic, Political, and Policy Sciences (EPPS) at The University of Texas at Dallas.
+I received my Ph.D. from Columbia University in Religious Studies in 1985; I was awarded a Ph.D. in Systematic Theology by Union Theological Seminary in New York in the same year.

-Alexander teaches courses in religion in society, religion in international development, immigrants and immigration in U.S. society, immigration policy, and race and ethnicity, among others.
-He is a two-time recipient of the Student Choice Teaching Award presented by students in the formerly named School of Social Sciences at UTD, and has received an Outstanding EPPS Faculty Comet Award, which is based on student nominations, and a Distinguished Teacher in Diversity and Multicultural Education Award, which is presented by UTD’s Office of Diversity and Community Engagement.
+I am a two-time recipient of the Student Choice Teaching Award presented by students in the formerly named School of Social Sciences at UTD, and have received the Outstanding EPPS Faculty Comet Teaching Award in Sociology (2015) and a Distinguished Teacher in Diversity and Multicultural Education Award (2014), which is presented by UTD’s Office of Diversity and Community Engagement.

-Alexander has been a member of the Sociology Program Committee in EPPS and the Committee on Teaching Effectiveness, and has served on university-wide committees: University Institutional Review Board (IRB) (current); the Committee on Education Policy (CEP), which he served as Chair; the Committee on Core Curriculum (CCC); Committee on Student Scholarships, which he served as Vice Chair; and the Advisory Committee of the Office of International Education.
-As former Assistant Dean and College Master in the School of Social Sciences, he served on the Council of Masters, an administrative body comprised of Assistant and Associate Deans of Undergraduate Studies in their respective schools.
-I served as Faculty Advisor in UTD’s Office of Undergraduate Education under the Dean of Undergraduate Education.
-Long-time Faculty Advisor to the UTD Baha’i Club, I am advisor to the UTD Intercultural Women’s Society, and was co-advisor to the UTD Sociology Club.
+I currently serve on the UTD University Institutional Review Board (IRB) and the new UTD Interfaith Advisory Council.
+I have served on many other university-wide committees: Committee on Education Policy (CEP), which I served as Chair; the Committee on Core Curriculum (CCC); Committee on Student Scholarships, of which I was Vice Chair; and the Advisory Committee of the Office of International Education.
+I have been a member of the Sociology Program Committee in EPPS and the School’s Committee on Teaching Effectiveness.
+As former Assistant Dean and College Master in the School of Social Sciences, I served on the UTD Council of Masters, an administrative body.
+I have served as Faculty Advisor in UTD’s Office of Undergraduate Education under the Dean of Undergraduate Education.
+I am Faculty Advisor to the UTD Sociology Club and Co-Faculty Advisor to the new UTD Chapter of Oxfam International.
+I have been long-time Faculty Advisor to the UTD Baha’i Club, and was Faculty Advisor to the UTD Intercultural Women’s Society.